SquidDev/urn/tutorial/03-finding-errors.md

    well as what code has and hasn't been executed.
  - Compile and run again.

-We have plans to simplify the first two steps, with the help of line mapping, but that has yet to be implemented yet.
+We have plans to simplify the first two steps, with the help of line mapping, but that has yet to be implemented.